England cricket central contracts: What is an increment contract? Who has a central contract?

 Centrally contracted players have their availability dictated by the ECB.
 The England staff will determine, for example, when a player might be available for county matches.

-Increment contracts are given to players who are still proving themselves in the international arena.
+Development contracts are given to players, either uncapped on the fringes of selection, who are still proving themselves in the international arena.

 They may have made an impact in the white-ball game, for instance, but are yet to establish themselves in Test cricket or vice versa.

-Pace bowling development contracts are awarded with less certainty over future appearances but to ensure the governing body can closely monitor their development and dictate workloads amid an increasingly busy schedule.
+Typically awarded to pace bowlers with less certainty over future appearances they allow the governing body can closely monitor their development and dictate workloads amid an increasingly busy schedule.

 How much are they worth?

-On top of that pay, players could expect to receive £14,500 per Test and £4,500 for a white-ball appearance.
+On top of that pay, players could expect to receive £12,500 per Test and £4,500 for a white-ball appearance - though for the 2023/24 cycle those figures are set to double.

 Who currently has a deal?